webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 There are two primary objectives for these protocols:

-1. Estimate the available bandwidth (in each direction) supported by the network
+1. Estimate the available bandwidth (in each direction) supported by the network.
-2. Communicate network characteristics between sender and receiver
+2. Communicate network characteristics between sender and receiver.

 RTP/RTCP has three different approaches to address this problem.
 They all have their pros and cons, and generally each generation has improved over its predecessors.
 Which implementation you use will